orionaskatu/stable-diffusion-webui/README.md

 Put your Discord webhook url in a `discordurl.txt` file in the same directory as the `discord.sh` file :
 `https://discord.com/api/webhooks/xxx/xxx`

-The webui is launched with these params:
-`--no-progressbar-hiding --max-batch-count 30 --lowvram --allow-code`

 I also modified some default configs in `webui.py`:
  - Defaults width/height to 640x640 (minimum 192 and maximum 2112)